 - Frayed fins

 - Labored breathing

 And finally, but very importantly, DO NOT buy a Plecostomus on impulse!
 Always research and prepare for owning this magnificent fish.

 Acclimating your new Plecostomus to your aquarium should be carefully done and monitored as they may become alarmed by their new tank mates swimming around them.
 This can result in them extending their spines and puncturing the bag they are in.
-Even at 2 – 3 inches a juvenile Plecostomuses spine will be like needles!
+Even at 2 – 3 inches, a juvenile Plecostomuses spines will be like needles!

 Checking on your Plecostomuses welfare is essential as though they are generally a hardy species they can fall prey to illness.
 Common ailments they may suffer from include: